mattwebhub/p2p-server/docs/convex-integration.md

 3. **Service Layer**
    - UserService for user CRUD operations
    - RoomService for room management and player operations
-   - HashService for game state hash storage and retrieval
+   - HashService for webserver state hash storage and retrieval

 ## Schema